LIT-LVM: Structured Regularization for Interaction Terms in Linear Predictors using Latent Variable Models: Background

+Factorization of interaction terms has also been applied to models with time-varying coefficients through the factorized structured regression (FaStR) model proposed by \citet{rugamer2022factorized}.
+FMs have been used for modeling in recommender systems, and the extension to time-varying coefficients in FaStR enables modeling in time-aware recommender systems where user behaviors change over time.
+FMs have also been extended to higher-order interaction terms in a scalable manner, including higher-order FMs \cite{blondel2016higher} and additive higher-order FMs \cite{rugamer2024scalable}, which combine the benefits of GAMs with the scalability of factorized terms.

-FMs differ from our proposed LIT-LVM approach in two main aspects.
-First, they are often applied to data with both large $n$ and $p$ with a sparse feature matrix $\vec{X}$ and are heavily concerned with scalability when using interaction terms \cite{rendle2012factorization,rendle2013scaling}.
-On the other hand, our focus is on improving accuracy of estimation and prediction, not scalability.
-Second, FMs assume that $\vec{\Theta}$ is \emph{exactly} low rank, whereas we assume that $\vec{\Theta}$ has an \emph{approximate} low-dimensional structure (possibly low rank, but not necessarily).
+FMs and other models with factorized coefficients differ from our proposed LIT-LVM approach in two main aspects.
+First, they are heavily concerned with scalability when using interaction terms and are often applied to data with both large $n$ and $p$ with a sparse feature matrix $\vec{X}$ \cite{rendle2012factorization,rendle2013scaling}.
+On the other hand, our focus is on improving accuracy of estimation and prediction, not scalability, so our approach is not more scalable than directly modeling interaction terms.
+Second, FMs and other models with factorized coefficients assume that $\vec{\Theta}$ is \emph{exactly} low rank, whereas we assume that $\vec{\Theta}$ has an \emph{approximate} low-dimensional structure (possibly low rank, but not necessarily).
 This is a subtle, yet important distinction, and we provide more details in Section \ref{sec:related_models}.